VedantMadane/vedantmadane.github.io/_posts/2023-02-03-wintwealth-review.md

 ---
+layout: post
+title: WintWealth Review
+subtitle: WintWealth Let's You Buy Listed Bonds
+tags: [finance]
 ---

 Would not recomment.
-Bought Oxyzo 1 lakh bonds through them, now they are asking it back.
+Bought Oxyzo 1 lakh bond through them, now they are asking it back.
 Too much of a hassle:
 An update: Urgent action required for your investment in Oxyzo Jan’23

 Your investment in Oxyzo Jan’23 requires an urgent action